TuringLang/JuliaBUGS.jl/docs/src/example.md

 # Example: Logistic Regression with Random Effects

-We will use the [Seeds](https://chjackson.github.io/openbugsdoc/Examples/Seeds.html) model for demonstration.
+We will use the [Seeds](https://chjackson.github.io/openbugsdoc/Examples/Seeds.html) for demonstration.
 This example concerns the proportion of seeds that germinated on each of 21 plates.
 Here, we transform the data into a `NamedTuple`:

 ```julia